1940s in LGBT Rights

 • Same-sex marriage becomes not legal.

-• Censorship of LGBT Issues becomes other punishment.
+• Censorship of LGBT Issues becomes state-enforced.

 • LGBT housing discrimination becomes no protections.